vincr04/DESeq2_workshop/Instructions.md

 ```
 dds <- DESeq(dds)
 ```
-This can take up to a minute, depending on your computer.
+This can run for up to a minute, depending on your computer.
 The results are saved in the `dds` object and you can visualise a preview of the results by typing
 ```
 res <- results(dds)
 res